Often, GP registrars and prevocational doctors spend so much time helping others that they neglect their own health.

 - Remember to have a close network of friends and family who you can talk to.
 We also recommend having your own GP.

 If you're a prevocational doctor, your GP ambassador can provide peer-to-peer support.
 For serious wellbeing concerns, please a professional service — there are government funded services available.

-Articles written by GP registrars and prevocational doctors with helpful wellbeing advice.
+These articles are written by GP registrars and prevocational doctors with helpful wellbeing advice.

 Additional support services

-See a list of support services If you have health concerns including: stress, mental health issue, and substance abuse problems, the health advisory services for doctors can offer you confidential help and support.
+See a list of support services If you have health concerns including stress, mental health issue, and substance abuse problems, the health advisory services for doctors can offer you confidential help and support.